Promoting Brain Health In The Ageing Population: Community Programmes and Support

 Navigating the network of local resources and support networks can be like putting together a puzzle.

-Still, you will find that each piece fits well, providing comfort and stability as you age.
+Still, you will find that each piece fits well, and stability as you age.

 By accessing these resources, you will discover valuable services tailored to your needs, such as senior transportation and caregiver support.